slimdevops/slim-containers/examples/r-shiny/README.md

 cotw-rshiny-hello                latest    1b65cee157d3   2 minutes ago   1.3GB
 ```

-On the plus side, we can test the image by running it and trying it in a browser window by visitin `localhost:7123`
+On the plus side, we can test the image by running it and trying it in a browser window by visiting `localhost:7123`

 ```
 $ docker run -dp 7123:7123 --name cotw-rshiny-hello-fat cotw-rshiny-hello